Reference:Mel. 18, CPG 2123.20, FNS 61

 Ancient Description:Sozomen, HE 2.23

-Constantine wrote to Athanasius here after he learned that Arsenius was still alive.
-Throughout the letter, he continues to wish for peace, but denounces the Melitians for creating a plot to feign a death to implicate Athanasius.
-He also disbelieves the other charge that Athanasius broke the sacred chalice after the Melitians lost all of their credibility.
+Constantine wrote this letter to Athanasius after he learned that Arsenius was still alive.
+Throughout the letter, he continues to wish for peace but denounces the Melitians for creating the plot of a feigned death in order to implicate Athanasius.
+He can also no longer give any credence to the Melitians’ other charge against Athanasius, that he had broken a sacred chalice.

 The Greek text below is that of Opitz as found in AW 2.4:68.
 The English translation has been adapted from NPNF2 vol. 4, p.
-135-6 by SMT for FCC.
+135-6 by SMT and GLT for FCC.

 Click here to access a downloadable pdf of this document.